Red River (manga): Servants

 Initially used as a pawn by Queen Nakia, she is introduced as a false Ishtar in a town ravaged by the Seven Day Fever.
-When unveiled by Prince Kail and subsequently forgiven, she joins Yuri's retinue as a handmaid.
+When exposed by Prince Kail and subsequently forgiven, she joins Yuri's retinue as a handmaid.
 She falls in love with Kash, and they become betrothed, but she ultimately sacrifices her life for Yuri when Yuri is falsely accused of the assassination of King Arnuwanda.
 Before her execution, she gives her hair to Kash, who wears her braid as his headband until the day Urhi is revealed as the true assassin.